33rd Infantry Division (United States): Triangular division

-Action in the Pacific Theater
+Pacific Theater

 The 33rd Infantry Division arrived in Hawaii on 12 July 1943.
 While guarding installations, it received training in jungle warfare.
 On 11 May 1944, it arrived in New Guinea where it received additional training.
 The 123rd Infantry Regiment arrived at Maffin Bay on 1 September, to provide perimeter defense around the Wakde Airdrome and in the Toem–Sarmi sector.
 The 123rd was relieved on 26 January 1945.
 Elements of the 33rd arrived at Morotai, on 18 December 1944 and landings were made on the west coast of the island on 22 December, without opposition and defensive perimeters were established.
 Aggressive patrols were sent out which encountered scattered resistance.
 The 33rd then landed at Lingayen Gulf, on Luzon, on 10 February 1945, and relieved the 43rd Infantry Division in the Damortis–Rosario Pozorrubio area, over the period 13–15 February.
 The division drove into the Caraballo Mountains on 19 February, toward its objective, Baguio, the summer capital of the Philippines and the headquarters of General Tomoyuki Yamashita.

 Fighting against a fanatical enemy entrenched in the hills, the 33rd took Aringay on 7 March, Mount Calugong on 8 April, and Mount Mirador on 25 April.
 Baguio and Camp John Hay fell on 26 April, under the concerted attack of the 33rd and the 37th Infantry Divisions.
 Manuel Roxas, later President of the Philippines, was freed during the capture of Baguio, which was liberated by the 33rd and Filipino soldiers of the 66th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL on 27 April.
 After mopping up isolated pockets of Japanese troops, the division captured the San Nicholas–Tebbo–Itogon route on 12 May.
 All elements went to rest and rehabilitation areas on 30 June 1945.
 The division landed on Honshū Island, Japan, on 25 September, and then performed occupation duties until it was deactivated in early 1946.